Azure/maximo/README.md

 Next, go to the Azure Portal, select all the VMs that are part of the cluster and stop and deallocate them.
 When you start the cluster back up, do so by starting the Virtual Machines.
 It takes about 15 minutes for everything to find its spot again, so have a bit of patience and try to hit the OpenShift UI.
 Pay special attention on the overview page to any pods that are failing to start (e.g. crashloopbackoff) and delete/restart those pods if needed.

+### Restarting / fixing Kafka inside BAS

+The Kafka deployment inside of BAS sometimes gets messed up.
+It loses track of where it is supposed to be.
+To gracefully correct that, restart the `kafka-zookeeper` pod inside the BAS namespace, followed by the `kafka-kafka-0` pod.
+If you look at the logs for the pod, you'll see that the zookeeper is cleaning up stale resources and the kafka pod will connect to the zookeeper again.

+### Pods refusing to deploy because of zone taints

+Sometimes pods refuse to deploy staying they can't find nodes, this is particularly the case for OCS and Kafka.
+Most of this is to do with where the virtual machines are logically: their availability zones.
+Make sure you have worker nodes in each of the availability zones a region provides.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require ou to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.